 Different types of grape variety contain a varying amount of tannin.
 Depending on which kind of grape variant is used in the production, the wine will have a different taste because of the different amounts of tannin.

 When we’re talking about tannin, there are both ripe and unripe.
-Thereby the ripeness of the grapes plays an essential role in the taste of the wine.
+Thereby the ripeness of the grapes play an essential role in the taste of the wine.
 The winemaker can use different methods for this in the production that will affect the amount of tannin in the finished product.

 The temperature under the soaking of the grapes can, for example, be raised which will extract more tannins.
 Overall, tannin gives the wine structure and texture, bitterness and a full flavor.

-Three Great Tips on how to Aerate Wine
+3 Great Tips: How to Aerate Wine

 #1 Aerating in the bottle: